abuach/cs450students/labs/lab7-rag4code.md

 **Reflections:**
 1. Does UniXcoder recognize increasingly numerous changes?
-2. How does it handle the cosmetic change?
-Does it think it's important, if so, why?
+2. How does it handle the "cosmetic" change?
+Does it think it's important, and if so, why?

 ---